 I noticed we did not stop the Application or the Cache itself.
 Now I just need to add this Pod to be Pod of NCache Cache Cluster.
 So, it was deployed in AKS.

 I would add it here and then I would go ahead and ‘Start’ to join the Cache Cluster and this will be done at runtime.
 So, without any delays, it would join the running Cache Cluster and it's fully functional as well.

 If I quickly come back to the Monitoring Tool, you would now see a third Node joined at runtime.
 So, .6 is now fully joined.
 It has all the data.
 You can see the count and then all the requests are fully distributed to 3 Nodes instead of 2.

-You can also see the cluster status, .6 is fully connected with 2 Clients connected to it as well and we have counters now showing for 3 Servers instead of 2 and kind processes are again now connected to all 3 Servers to .6, .4, to .9 as well.
+You can also see the cluster status, .6 is fully connected with 2 Clients connected to it as well and we have counters now showing for 3 Servers instead of 2 and client processes are again now connected to all 3 Servers to .6, .4, to .9 as well.